apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Wall St hits fresh 2023 highs after inflation data; Fed on deck**
+**Where Are Interest Rates Headed?
+What to Expect From the Fed Meeting**

-You can read more about it [here](https://www.reuters.com/markets/us/futures-edge-higher-with-all-eyes-inflation-data-2023-12-12/).
+You can read more about it [here](https://www.wsj.com/economy/central-banking/fed-meeting-interest-rate-what-to-expect-eeaedebf).

 ## Requirements
 - Python 3.8